textileio/community/docs/ipfs-gateway.md

 If your thread files are encrypted (the default), the meta and content data won't be viewable over a normal IPFS gateway.
 See next.

-## Decryption service
+## Decrypt thread files

 Gateways are primarily useful for sharing unencrypted data or in cases where the client can efficiently decrypt data locally.
 However, in many cases, it may be acceptable to let a gateway decrypt a file before serving it to a client.

-Here, we ask a cafe's gateway to decrypt an image by appending its key as a query parameter:
+We can ask this cafe's gateway to decrypt an image by appending the key as a query parameter:

 ```
 https://gateway.textile.cafe/ipfs/<path>?key=<key>